johan--/claude-code-tips/README.md

 - **Opening URLs**: If there's a URL you want to examine yourself, ask Claude to open it in your browser.
 On Mac, you can ask it to use the `open` command, but in general asking to open in your favorite browser should work on any platform
 - **GitHub Desktop**: You can ask Claude to open the current repo in GitHub Desktop.
 This is particularly useful when it's working in a non-root directory - for example, if you asked it to create a git worktree in a different directory and you haven't opened Claude Code from there yet

+You can combine some of these together too.
+For example, if you want to edit a GitHub PR description, instead of having Claude edit it directly (which it might mess up), you can have it copy the content into a local file first.
+Let it edit that, check the result yourself, and once it looks good, have it copy and paste it back into the GitHub PR.
+That works really well.
+Or if you want to do that yourself, you can just ask it to open it in VS Code or give it to you via pbcopy so you can copy and paste it manually.

 Of course, you can run these commands yourself, but if you find yourself doing it repetitively, it's helpful to let Claude run them for you.

 ## Tip 6: Set up terminal aliases for quick access